Albert-Gao/world-cities-mongodb/README.md

 # world-cities-database

- The app will save 2 collections to your mongodb:
+Do you want a database which contains most of cities in the world as well as the countries?
+This app will save 2 collections to your mongodb:

  1. `cities`(**23328** in total)
  1. `countries`(**252** in total)

  - No other 3rd party libs but `pymongo`
- - One command to generate the database
+ - `python main.py` to generate the database from source data
- - One command to update the source data
+ - `python update.py` to update the source data from GeoNames
+ - Remove any fields you don't need in `settings.py`
+ - Easy to add support for other database.
+See `FAQ` part.

 ## Python version